Self-guided cycling holidays on the Danube cycle path

 Occasionally, a chosen hotel is in a certain distance to the cycle path, sometimes even in a very remote place.
-You cannot get there on your own.
+You would struggle getting there by bicycle.
 In such a case you are expected to be at a certain spot and at a certain time.
-You will be taken to your hotel.
+You will be taken to your hotel in a min-van.
 This shuttle service will also take you back to the cycle path next morning.

 An app that is advised to have on your smartphone while being on a self-guided cycle tour is a <map app>.
-Get one that lets you download maps of the region.
+Get one that lets you download maps of the area.
 Do so before leaving home.
 Those maps will assist you not only when getting lost but also when your hotel doesn't want to be found.
 This might happen in big cities or when arriving later than expected.
-The maps that are provided, although perfect for cycling, sometimes don't show the exact way to your hotel.
+The maps that are provided, although perfect for the cycling part, sometimes don't show the exact way to your hotel.

 If you don't trust your smartphone's battery, print out a street map of the area around every hotel that you are booked in (from Google maps, bing maps or OpenStreetMap).

 What luggage is allowed to bring?
 The tour operators got different rules about that.
 In general, think of a limit of 20 kg (44 lb or 8 st) and a set maximum number of pieces per cyclist.
 Check with the tour operator if this is relevant to you.